eschiff/finance_ml/README.md

 ## Functionality
 This project builds a Docker image and executes functionality inside of the container.
 We use poetry for package management.
+The current model being trained is an LGBMRegressor, although I've tried to make the pipeline configurable to allow training with multiple different types of models.

 ### Training
 Run `./gradlew train` to train a new model using existing data and hyperparams.
 This will also spit out stocks predicted to appreciate the most.
+A pickled version of the model is saved to the `/models` directory.

 #### Hyperparameters
 Hyperparameters can be passed in using `./gradlew train -Pargs="HYPERPARAM=value OTHER=value"`

 Options include (default in parenthesis):
 - N_QUARTERS_OUT_TO_PREDICT - num quarters out to predict performance (4)
-- NUM_QUARTERS_FOR_TRAINING - num quarters back to train on (12)
+- NUM_QUARTERS_FOR_TRAINING - num quarters back to train on (16)
 - N_STOCKS_TO_BUY - num stocks to buy per quarter (7)
 - LEARNING_RATE - learning rate (0.1)
 - EXTRACT_OUTLIERS - whether to extract outliers (False)